-- 16 Replace the memory module slot cover and secure it using the screw. - 17 Re-insert the main battery.
-For more information on inserting the main battery, see "Inserting a charged battery" on page 88. - 18 Turn the computer right side up.
+- 16 Replace the memory module slot cover and secure it using the screw(s). - 17 Re-insert the battery.
+For more information on inserting the battery, see "Inserting a charged battery" on page 95. - 18 Turn the computer right side up.
 Make sure to remove the soft cloth from the work surface before restarting the computer.

-AWARNING Always make sure your computer and AC adaptor have adequate ventilation and are protected from overheating when the power is turned on or when an AC adaptor is connected to a power outlet (even if your computer is in Sleep mode).
-In this condition, observe the following:

-- Never cover your computer or AC adaptor with any object. - Never place your computer or AC adaptor near a heat source, such as an electric blanket or heater. - Never cover or block the air vents including those located at the underside of the computer. - Always operate your computer on a hard flat surface.
-Using your computer on a carpet or other soft material can block the vents located at the underside of the computer.
+AWARNING WARNING Always make sure your computer and AC adaptor have adequate ventilation and are protected from overheating when the power is turne on or when an AC adaptor is connected to a power outlet (even if your computer is in Sleep mode).
+In this condition, observe the following: Never cover your computer or AC adaptor with any object.
+Never place your computer or AC adaptor near a heat so such as an electric blanket or heater.
+Never cover or block the air vents including those located underside of the computer.
+Always operate your computer on a hard flat surface.
+Using computer on a carpet or other soft material can block the v located at the underside of the computer.
 Overheating your computer or AC adaptor could cause system failure, computer or AC adaptor damage or a fire, possibly resulting in serious injury.

-- 19 Reconnect the cables. - 20 Restart the computer.

-TECHNICAL NOTE: You must have at least one memory module installed for the computer to work.
+10 5 19 Re 19 Reconnect the cables.
+20 Re Restart the computer.
+S TECHNICAL NOTE: You must have at least one memory module

 You can now continue setting up the computer.
-When the operating system has loaded, you can verify that the computer has recognized the additional memory module.
+When the operating system has loaded, you can verify that the computer has recognized

-If you are adding extra memory after setting up the computer, verify that the computer has recognized it correctly as described in "Checking total memory" on page 51.
+If you are adding extra memory after setting up the computer, verify that the computer has recognized it correctly as described in "Checking total memory" on page 52.